 This guide shares the benefits of using a WMS, guidance on choosing the right one, and four potential options to choose from.

 - What is a warehouse management system

 - Components of a good warehouse management system

 - How to choose a warehouse management system

 - Find (or upgrade) your warehouse management system

 What is a warehouse management system?

-Every merchant from ecommerce-only to brick-and-mortar hybrid needs a warehouse management system.
-It helps you keep track of fulfillment operations.
+Every merchant—from ecommerce-only to a brick-and-mortar hybrid—needs a warehouse management system to keep track of fulfillment operations.
 With one, you’ll be able to handle:

 - Returns.
 Turn what’s often referred to as a logistical nightmare into a streamlined, mostly automated process.
 Determine which items are damaged, need relabelling, or are ready to go back on the shelf.
 That data will be visible inside your WMS.